A lot of pet insurance companies won't insure cats over a certain age as there's a greater likelihood they will need some kind of medical treatment.

 Pet insurance for older cats

-However, the premium you pay is still likely to increase as your cat gets older.
-This can be frustrating, but unfortunately, the likelihood of an insurer having to pay out for a claim does increase after the age of 2.
+The premium you pay is still likely to increase as your cat gets older.
+This can be frustrating but the chance of an insurer having to pay out for a claim does increase after the age of two.

-There are some things to bear in mind when you buy older cat insurance.
-An important point to remember is that pet insurance policies generally don't pay out for older cats if they die because of illness or injury.
-(This is usually when they are over the age of 8 or 9, but it's worth checking your policy.)
+There are some things to remember when you buy older cat insurance.
+Pet insurance policies generally don't pay out for older cats if they die because of illness or injury.
+(This is usually when they reach the age of eight or nine or older.
+It's worth checking your policy.)

-Moreover, not many pet insurance companies offer a good level of dental cover.
-This becomes more important as a cat ages.
-Most will only cover your pet if its teeth are damaged in an accident.
+Also, not many pet insurance policies offer dental cover that includes illness or disease.
+This becomes more important as cats get older.
+Most policies will only cover your pet if its teeth are damaged in an accident.

-There are some companies that will offer comprehensive dental cover, however.
-Have a look at our article on 5 pet insurance companies offering dental cover for dogs and cats for more information.
+There are some companies that will offer comprehensive dental cover.
+Have a look at our article on pet insurance companies offering dental cover for dogs and cats for more information.